 The essential oil, no matter the method used, is distilled from these tears.
 One can imagine a giant vat of Frankincense, which is ‘washed’ in a ‘solvent’.

 - Steam distillation: Steam is passed through the tears from below, captured and cooled back to (liquid) water.
 The essential oil floats on top of this water (this water is actually a ‘hydrosol’)…the oil and water are separated by draining the water from below.

 This is the highest-temperature method of distilling Frankincense oil, producing the ‘highest-noted’ aroma.
 The molecular ‘spectrum’ contains the smallest aromatic molecules of the distillation methods.
-One of our Boswellia carteri varieties is steam distilled, and represents a magnificent SD Frankincense.
+One of our Boswellia carteri varieties is steam distilled, and is represented in our steam distilled Frankincense.

-Hydro-distillation: This is similar to steam distillation in that water is used as the ‘solvent’ to extract the essential oil – however, because the Frankincense is ‘boiled’ rather than ‘steamed’, the distillation happens at no higher than 212 degrees Fahrenheit.
+Hydro-distillation: This is similar to the most common method of essential oil production, steam distillation, in that water is used as the ‘solvent’ to extract the essential oil – however, because the Frankincense is ‘boiled’ rather than ‘steamed’, the distillation happens at no higher than 212 degrees Fahrenheit.

-This produces an oil with a broader-spectrum of molecular constituents, and more middle notes than high, as in steam distillation.
+This lower-temperature process creates an essential oil with a broad spectrum of molecular constituents, and more middle notes than high, than steam distillation for this particular plant material.
 This process is used for our Sacred Frankincense.